 A board game café is a great way to while away the hours.
-Not only can you browse a huge selection (much like how I gravitate towards the heftiest tomes in the bookshop, I found myself drawn to some huge boxes containing medieval role-playing games complete with models), but the staff are also very happy to recommend you a game.
+You can pick from a huge selection (never one to do things by halves, I found myself drawn to some huge boxes containing medieval role-playing games complete with models).
+The staff are also very happy to recommend you a game.
 Just say what you’re looking for – fast-paced or methodical, abstract or story-based, teamwork or competitive – and they’ll bring a few games over and explain the rules.

 Thirsty Meeples also had a great menu of teas, milkshakes and hot chocolates, as well as snack bowls of sweets, nuts and popcorn.
 All suitably indulgent!

 Equally indulgent was a Sunday walk – of quite a few miles, it’s fair to say – from our Airbnb, up through New Marston Meadows to The Victoria Arms pub.
 Looking at a map, Oxford has a geography confusing to the newcomer, with the long, thin central band of town separated from suburban outliers by thick strips of green around the river and canals.
 At times on our walk through the meadows it felt as though we were out in the countryside, not straddling two districts of a city.
 The flat, greyish-green landscape bordering the tame, reedy river was highly reminiscent of Cambridge’s meadows that similarly interject into the city.

 Once at the pub, a truly scrumptious Sunday roast was enjoyed by all over a period of several hours.
 Piping hot cauliflower cheese and huge fluffy Yorkshire puddings were a particular highlight.